mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Initialization Key:
 : A short-lived Diffie-Hellman key pair used to introduce a new member to a group.
-Initialization keys can be published for both individual participants (UserInitKey) and groups (GroupInitKey).
+Initialization keys are published for individual participants (UserInitKey).

 Leaf Key:
 : A short-lived Diffie-Hellman key pair that represents a group